logo

 Abstract

-Self-charging power systems integrating energy harvesting technologies and batteries are attracting extensive attention.
-However, conventional integrated systems are highly dependent on energy source availability and have complicated configurations.
-This study develops chemically self-charging aqueous zinc-ion batteries with a simplified two-electrode configuration based on CaV₆O₁₆·3H₂O electrode.
-This system simultaneously harvests, converts, and stores energy.
-It chemically self-recharges via the spontaneous redox reaction between the discharged cathode and ambient oxygen.
-The batteries display an initial open-circuit voltage of ~1.05 V and a discharge capacity of ~239 mAh g⁻¹, demonstrating excellent self-rechargeability and functionality in chemical or galvanostatic charging hybrid modes.
-This work provides a route for designing self-charging energy storage and broadens the scope of aqueous zinc-ion batteries.
+Self-charging power systems integrating energy harvesting technologies and batteries are attracting extensive attention in energy technologies.
+However, the conventional integrated systems are highly dependent on the availability of the energy sources and generally possess complicated configuration.
+Herein, we develop chemically self-charging aqueous zinc-ion batteries with a simplified two-electrode configuration based on CaV₆O₁₆·3H₂O electrode.
+Such system possesses the capability of energy harvesting, conversion and storage simultaneously.
+It can be chemically self-recharged by the spontaneous redox reaction between the discharged cathode and oxygen from the ambient environment.
+Chemically self-recharged zinc-ion batteries display an initial open-circuit voltage of about 1.05 V and a considerable discharge capacity of about 239 mAh g⁻¹, indicating the excellent self-rechargeability.
+Impressively, such chemically self-charging zinc-ion batteries can also work well at chemical or/and galvanostatic charging hybrid modes.
+This work not only provides a route to design chemically self-charging energy storage, but also broadens the horizons of aqueous zinc-ion batteries.

 Publisher